enricoros/code-xray/README.md

 of Code* (without blanks and comments) - for sure there are more, but this works really well.

 ### Setup
+This tool is written in JavaScript for [Node.js](https://nodejs.org) (version 11+).
+In addition make sure Perl is installed globally, for [cloc](https://github.com/AlDanial/cloc) the source code analysis tool.
 ```bash
 git clone https://github.com/enricoros/code-xray.git
 cd code-xray
 npm install
 ```
-1. make sure NodeJS (11+) and Perl are installed globally
-1. download this repository
-1. enter the directory
-1. install dependencies

 ### Usage
-This tool comes in TWO command line commands - to be invoked from shell, in sequence:
+This tool comes in 2 programs to be invoked from shell, in sequence:
 1. Analyze a folder with [xray-gen-tree.js](blob/master/xray-gen-tree.js) and save an XRAY JSON file
 1. Paint the XRAY in a delightful PNG treemap with [xray-draw-tree.js](blob/master/xray-draw-tree.js)